- Dietary supplements are also called food supplements or nutritional supplements.

 If your diet lacks a particular nutrient, you might need a supplement to fill that gap.

 Often, you will only need to take a supplement temporarily.
-For example, if you are pregnant, you might need to take supplements until your baby is born, or until you finish breastfeeding.
+For example, if you are pregnant, you might need to take supplements for part of your pregnancy, until your baby is born, or until you finish breastfeeding.
+Folate (folic acid – a B group vitamin) is usually recommended one month before you become pregnant and for the first 3 months.

-In some other cases, you might need to take a supplement for a longer period, including if you have a chronic health condition.
+In some other cases, you might need to take a supplement for a longer period of time, including if you have a chronic health condition.

 Who needs supplements?